Application Trends & Outcomes

 The nation’s medical school classes also continued to diversify in 2015, with increases in nearly every racial and ethnic category.
 The percentage of Hispanic or Latino applicants nationally was 9.2% and African-American 8.8%.
 Regarding matriculants, the number of Hispanic or Latino enrollees increased this past year by 6.4%; African-American enrollees rose 10.4%.

 For the most recent entry year of 2015, 11% (45) of applicants to MD medical school from Johns Hopkins self-reported to be Hispanic/Latino, 9.5% (40) Black or African American, and 4.5% (19) more than one race.
 The dominant groups by race/ethnicity were 38% (157) White, 34% (142) Asian.
 Regarding acceptance rates, the five-year (2011-2015) averages by race/ethnicity for applicants to MD medical school were White, 79%; Asian, 77.5%; Black or African American, 66%; and Hispanic, 76%.

 Timing of Application

 Students are applying later to medical and dental school.
 Nationally, over half of the applicants to medical school take at least one year prior to matriculating.
 This trend appears to be even more striking at Johns Hopkins, where recent patterns demonstrate that over 80% of first time applicants to medical school take at least one gap/bridge year between graduating from Johns Hopkins and applying to medical school.
 Students taking gap years typically pursue employment in research (e.g., NIH Postbac IRTA program), social service (e.g., Teach for America, Peace Corps), or post-baccalaureate and/or master’s degree programs.
-Advisors in Pre-Professional Advising and the Career Center work with students to seek meaningful gap/bridge year experiences and determine the optimal time to apply.
+Advisors in Pre-Professional Advising and the Life Design Lab (formerly Career Center) work with students to seek meaningful gap/bridge year experiences and determine the optimal time to apply.